EFFECTIVE WEB WRITING (G048)

 - How to visually structure web content (a recent Stanford University study revealed that the appearance of content is as important, or more important, than the content itself!)

-- How to avoid the most common web writing mistakes, such as using the word "welcome," that will lose your audience, possibly forever.
+- How to avoid the most common web writing mistakes

 - How to write links, navigation and menus to lead the reader into deeper content.